antronerds/r2-training-courses/docs/Methylation_analysis.md

 ---

-## 5 Comparing Methylation Scatter Plots
+## 5 Multiple datasets overview with methylation data:

+With the megasampler module you can investigate the expression levels of a gene in the large collection of datasets R2 is hosting.
+For this course we will of course we look at the β-value (ratios) of the methylation sets R2 is hosting.
+One restriction should be noticed, only dataset with the same platform can be inspected together.
+In case you select the 450k type (Illumina) platform you can only select dataset of the same platform.

-The user could also compare the methylation level of the same probe from multiple datasets.
+The user could also compare the methylation level of the same reporter (probe) from multiple datasets.
 In this section, the same three datasets as *Section 3 Comparing Methylation Heatmaps* are used ("Lokk": normal cells, "Heyn": tumor cells, "Esteller": cancer cells).
 The user takes the following steps to create the scatter plots of the same probe methylation dataset:

-**5)** After login to the R2 Platform [1], choose "Across Datasets" under Field 1 checkbox.
+**5)** Choose "Across Datasets" under Field 1 checkbox.
 Leave all other settings at their default and click "Next" on the main page to proceed (in Figure 5-1).

 ![](_static/images/Methylation/fig5-1a.png)